pmcode9992/DocumentationAssistant/DocuTest/Battleship.md

                 print_err(str(err))
 ```

-This function is responsible for placing all the ships on the game board.
-It iterates over the player's ships, asks the player for ship coordinates, and then calls the `place_ship` function to place the ship on the board.
-If there is an error, it prints the error message.
+This function iterates over each ship of the player, prints the game boards, and asks the player for ship placement coordinates.
+It then calls the `place_ship` function to place the ship on the board, handling any errors that may occur during the process.

 #Battleship.md